Meet Our Inspiring 2026 Speaker Lineup

 Rabbi Jennie Rosenn is the Founder and CEO of Dayenu, mobilizing the American Jewish community to confront the climate crisis through spiritual audacity and bold political action.
 A longtime leader in the Jewish social justice movement, she previously served at HIAS and the Nathan Cummings Foundation.
 Ordained by Hebrew Union College–JIR, she has twice been named one of the *Forward*’s 50 most influential Jews in America.

-Rev. Dr. Da’Henri Thurmond, Sr.
+Rev. Dr. Da’Henri Thurmond

-Senior Pastor, St. Paul Christian Methodist Episcopal Church in Savannah, Georgia
+Senior Pastor, St. Paul CME Church

 Rev. Dr. Randy Woodley